diegojgris/draw-plots-qgis/README.md

 Unzip the downloaded folder and move it to a permanent location (any place from where it will not be moved or deleted).

-Finally, go back to QGIS to adjust the following settings:
+Finally, go back to QGIS to adjust the following settings (this tutorial was created on Windows, other systems might have different settings):

 1. Find the Processing Toolbox pane, usually located on the right side of the screen.
 If you do not see it, go to: